 Compared to joints and blunts, pipes and bowls require no rolling, making them a quick and easy way to smoke marijuana.
 Simply fill the bowl piece with cannabis and light up to use.

 On the side of most bowls and pipes, you’ll see a small hole – known as a carb or rush.
 You will need to cover this hole with your finger while you inhale.
 It is designed to help clear the smoke from the pipe, so your next hit isn’t stale.
-For more info, check out our post on how to use a pipe.
+For more info, check out our posts on how to use a bubbler and how to use a pipe.

 Bongs, bubblers, and hookahs